-We have all heard the horror stories of someone badly injured in a car wreck by a person with minimal insurance or none at all.
-As the victim’s medical bills mount, the negligent party’s state minimum insurance policy is quickly exhausted leaving the victim on the hook for the balance.
-To avoid this predicament, the lawyers at Skeeters, Bennett, Wilson & Humphrey recommend our clients consider uninsured and underinsured motorist coverage.
+Although all drivers in Kentucky are required by law to have motor vehicle insurance, some don’t abide by that requirement.
+We’ve all heard the horror stories of a person being badly injured in an automobile accident by a person with minimal insurance coverage—or none at all.
+As a victim’s medical bills mount, the negligent party’s state minimum insurance policy is quickly exhausted, leaving the victim on the hook for the balance.
+To avoid this predicament, the car accident attorneys at Skeeters, Bennett, Wilson & Humphrey recommend our clients consider uninsured and underinsured motorist coverage.

-While the particular coverage depends on the wording of the policy, the insurance typically covers bodily injury and can also cover passengers in the insured car at the time of the crash.
+While the parameters of UM/UIM coverage depend on the policy’s wording, it typically covers bodily injury as well as passengers in the insured car at the time of the crash.

 The limits for UM/UIM coverage range from $25,000 to $1 million, so consider how much you may need when purchasing this addition.
 This decision is often based on factors such as: